soulwing/pinject/README.md

 properties for a production server than we would for a development or pre-production server.

-The extension supports this need by allowing you to configure the application server (EE or Servlet container) with a JNDI environment setting that specifies a list of URL(s) to properties files that will be used for property resolution.
+If the JNDI environment variable `java:comp/env/beans.properties.location` exists and is of string type, the extension will treat it as a space- or comma-delimited list of URLs to properties files that will be used, in the order specified, to resolve property values.

 ### Resolution Order